lbjlaq/Antigravity-Manager/docs/zai/mcp.md

 - Local proxy authorization (if enabled) applies to `/mcp/*` like any other proxy route:
   - Middleware: [`src-tauri/src/proxy/middleware/auth.rs`](../../src-tauri/src/proxy/middleware/auth.rs)
 - z.ai upstream authorization is always injected by the proxy.
-- Optional: MCP endpoints can use a separate key via `proxy.zai.mcp.api_key_override` (when set, it overrides `proxy.zai.api_key` for MCP upstream calls; Web Search/Web Reader tools API + zread remote MCP).
+- Optional: MCP endpoints can use a separate key via `proxy.zai.mcp.api_key_override` (when set, it overrides `proxy.zai.api_key` for all remote MCP upstream calls: Web Search, Web Reader, zread).
 - MCP clients should only authenticate to the local proxy (if proxy auth is enabled); they should not embed any z.ai key.

 ## Streaming / content-type specifics